Muslim News Nigeria

-Muslim News Nigeria is a bi-monthly print and daily online Islamic newspaper in Nigeria.
+Muslim News Nigeria is a bi-monthly print and daily online Islamic newspaper in Nigeria.It publishes news and features for Muslim communities in Nigeria and beyond.
+The outlet focuses on religious affairs, social issues, public policy, and the achievements of Muslims in various sectors.

 History

 Muslim News Nigeria was founded by Rasheed Abubakar, an author, writer and a columnist with The Daily Independent in Lagos, Nigeria.
 It debuted in August 2018.
 It was established due to the media reportage of Barrister Firdaus Amasa's Hijab saga and several other cases of under-reporting of news about Islam and Muslims.
 In September 2018, Muslim News Nigeria went online with regular Muslim content and in-depth analyses of happenings around the Muslim world.
 Its website is fast becoming the most frequently visited Muslim news website by majority Muslims, and some non-Muslims.